pikatchu/closedsource/book/0900-job_circle.md

-Leo’s heart pounded as the haze of smoke began to clear.
+Leo's heart pounded as the haze of smoke began to clear.
 The silhouettes of inquisitors emerged from the chaos, their dark uniforms forming an impenetrable ring around them.
 The air was thick with tension, the distant sound of gunfire and crashing debris fading into an eerie silence as the realization set in—they were trapped.

 Sebastian shifted beside him, his grip tightening on Elias.
 Jasmina, just a step behind, scanned the perimeter, her eyes darting for any possible escape.
 The other prisoners, disguised as guards, stood frozen, their cover blown, their fates uncertain.

-An inquisitor stepped forward, reaching out to seize Leo’s arm.
+An inquisitor stepped forward, reaching out to seize Leo's arm.
 But before he could, a voice rang out, calm yet commanding.

 “Stop.”